An exemption from paying Council Tax where the property is unoccupied because the person responsible for paying Council Tax is deceased.

 If a Grant of Confirmation has not been made, there is no statutory limitation.
 You will need to provide the following documentary evidence to show the status of the deceased person's estate:

-To apply for this exemption, please download our application form [167kb] and return it to the postal address shown on the form along with your supporting documents.
-If you require further information on this exemption, please complete our enquiry form or phone us on 0141 287 5050.
+To apply for this exemption, please download our application form [279kb] and return it to the postal address shown on the form along with your supporting documents.
+Please also see our Privacy Statement.
+If you require further information on this exemption, please complete our Enquiry form or phone us on 0141 287 5050.